syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion FontListBox for WindowsForms
-description: overview
+description: Overview of Syncfusion FontListBox which automatically populated with the fonts installed on the user's system
 platform: WindowsForms
 control: Editors Package
 documentation: ug